ARTS AND SOCIAL SCIENCES

 Qualifications:

 Excellence in research and teaching are the primary criteria for this position.
 Candidates must have completed their PhD or equivalent in Philosophy (or other relevant discipline) by the employment start date; however, PhD candidates with solid indication of imminent completion may be hired at the rank of Instructor and will be promoted to the rank of Assistant Professor upon completion of the PhD.
-Area of specialization (AOS): Empirically informed philosophy of mind or language.
-Area of competence (AOC): open, but ability to teach undergraduate courses in cognitive science is required.
+Area of specialization (AOS): Legal Philosophy, Political Philosophy/Philosophy of Public Policy, or other philosophical work engaged with law or policy.
+Area of competence (AOC): Open.

 The candidate must demonstrate: